 Can the donation of small appliances qualify for a tax write-off?

 At non-profit thrift stores like Goodwill, donations that are in good working condition can qualify for tax reductions.
 When you drop off your small appliance just ask for a receipt.

 How do we know that a recycler is properly recycling small appliances?

 Knowing for sure if your appliances are being recycled properly is tricky.
-If your in doubt just ask.
+If you’re in doubt just ask.
 Recyclers that are certified should gladly show you their certification.
 If the recycler is certified, chances are very high that they are recycling responsibly.
-Currently, there are two different accredited certification standards: Responsible Recycling Practices (R2) and the e-Stewards standards.
-It is recommended that you choose certified recyclers.